What Was Life Like Without Spotify?

-Among my first compact cassette tapes were, of course, Britney Spears’ Sometimes, Mandy Moore’s So Real and M2M’s The Big Room.
-Each tape had a “Side A” and a “Side B,” one didn’t exactly have the luxury to be indecisive because it took actual effort to rewind or fast-forward to specific songs.
+Among my first compact cassette tapes were, of course, Britney Spears’…Baby One More Time, Mandy Moore’s So Real and M2M’s The Big Room, which I still have to this day.
+Each tape had a “Side A” and a “Side B,” and one didn’t exactly have the luxury to be indecisive because it took actual effort to rewind or fast-forward to specific songs.

 I would save up my allowance for cheap CDs filled with the top hits of that time.
 Whatever was left, my money would go to inexpensive “song hits.”
 Before one could easily search song lyrics on Google, I bought them in the bookstore, grocery or wherever else it was available.
 I’d have my very own karaoke sessions and practice songs alone in my room—hoping to be the next Gabriella Montez.
 The closest I’d get to being a star was regularly singing in school programs.
 At one point, I sang our graduation hymn while wearing my cream white, puffed up communion dress that I resented.